SMSpp-Project/MCFBlock/README.md

 ## Tools

-We provide a simple tool that converts MCF instances written in the DIMACS standard into netCDF files.
+We provide the simple `dmx2nc4` tool that converts MCF instances written in the DIMACS standard format (DMX) into netCDF files.
 Optionally it hacks into the netCDF file to change the number of static and dynamic nodes and arcs, as well as the maximum number of nodes and arcs.

-You can run the tool from the `<build-dir>/tools` directory or install it with the library (see above).
+You can run the tool from the `<build-dir>/tools` directory, install it with the library (see above), or just go in the `tools/` folder and run `make` there (provided makefiles are properly set, see above).
 Run the tool without arguments for info on its usage:

 ```sh
 dmx2nc4